ertgl/tapable-tracer/README.md

 ## Technical Details

-Tracing here is all about capturing the frames of the tapable hooks and their interactions.
 This section describes the internal mechanism of the tracer and how it captures the frames of the hooks.

-We have three types of frames that the tracer captures:
+The tracer captures three different frame types:

 - [`CallFrame`](src/stack-frame/CallFrame.ts): Represents a call to a tapable hook.